ABC Analysis for Inventory Management

 Another important issue that partially results from the previous two, is that the ABC system will require more resources to maintain, unlike traditional costing systems.
 Due to their high value and importance class A items must be analyzed constantly to determine whether the category still consists of high-priority items at any given time.
 Any items that no longer hold high value and are not in demand have to be moved to another category.
 Constant updates and monitoring will require more data collection and measurement.
 This can be quite costly.

 Despite some disadvantages, ABC analysis of inventory is a great way to gather and use relevant data.
 This data could be useful in reducing excess costs and generating more profits.
 For best results, however, it is also important to constantly monitor the categories.
-You must also update them according to changing demand levels in the market and organize your inventory management wisely by tailoring your approach to each category.
+You must also update them according to changing demand levels in the market and wisely organize your inventory management with an intelligent demand planning software by tailoring your approach to each category.

 Related articles